h2oai/datatable/c/jay/README.md

 ```

 * The size of the file in bytes must be a multiple of 8, and all sections
-  are aligned at 8-byte boundaries (i.e. their offsets within the file are
+  are aligned at 8-byte boundaries. (i.e., their offsets within the file are
-  multiples of 8).
+  multiples of 8.)

 * The file begins with a 4-byte string `"JAY1"` followed by 4 NUL `\0`
   bytes.
 The file ends with 4 NUL bytes followed by a 4-byte string `"1JAY"`.
-  Future versions of Jay format may use different signatures, however the
+  Future versions of Jay format may use different signatures; however the
   first and the last 3 bytes in the file will always be `"JAY"`.

 * Eight bytes immediately before the final signature of the file contain
   the size of the meta section, as an int64 written in little-endian format.
   The value of `meta_size` must be a multiple of 8.
-  - If, when saving a Frame, the size of the serialized meta section is not
+  - If when saving a Frame, the size of the serialized meta section is not
     a multiple of 8, then `meta_size` must be increased to the next multiple
     of 8, and the meta section padded with NULs.
-  - If, when reading a Jay file, the `meta_size` is either not a multiple
+  - If when reading a Jay file, the `meta_size` is either not a multiple
-    of 8, or larger than the size of the file &minus; 24, such file is
+    of 8 or is larger than the size of the file &minus; 24, such file is
     considered invalid.